gatepoet/LLM-Guide/README.md

 <details>
 <summary>Diagram 2: TVM Workflow</summary>

+Diagram generation instructions:
-"Could you please provide a thorough and detailed explanation of the complete workflow involved in TVM?
-This explanation should consist of a step-by-step process that includes a flowchart illustrating the entire process, beginning with loading a pretrained PyTorch model and concluding with executing the portable graph on TVM.
-The flowchart must distinctly depict each stage of the process and display the connections between the stages to demonstrate the flow of the process.
-Specifically, the flowchart should comprise the following stages: loading a pretrained PyTorch model, converting it into a TorchScript model through tracing, importing the resulting graph into Relay, compiling the Relay graph to an LLVM target while specifying the input, and executing the portable graph on TVM.
-It is crucial that each of these stages is thoroughly explained to provide a comprehensive understanding of the entire process."
+"This diagram should illustrate the step-by-step process of the TVM workflow.
+It should start with loading a pretrained PyTorch model, followed by converting it into a TorchScript model through the use of tracing.
+The next step should be importing the resulting graph into Relay, then compiling the Relay graph to an LLVM target while specifying the input.
+The final step should be executing the portable graph on TVM.
+Each step should be represented by a separate block, and the blocks should be connected to show the flow of the process."
 </details>

 ## Using MLC_LLM for Inference